roomorama/AndroidCountryPicker/README.md

 2) Inform client which country user has selected

-3) Convenient function to get currency code of the selected country
+3) Convenient function to get country  code of the selected country

 ## How to use